B Locus

-Dogs that are homozygous recessive at the B locus (b/b) will express brown instead of black pigment.
-This affects all the eumelanin in a dog’s coat, as well as the color of skin spots, nose, footpads, lips, eye rims, or nails, which will all be brown (liver, chocolate).
+Dogs that are homozygous recessive at the B locus (b/b) will express brown eumelanin.
+This affects all the dark pigment in a dog’s coat, as well as the color of skin spots, nose, footpads, lips, eye rims, or nails, which will all be brown.

 What is Brown Coat Color?